DevOpsBootcamp/website/source/policies.rst

 Our goal is to make the DevOps Bootcamp program accessible to students and community members from all different backgrounds.
-You have to want to learn, and be willing to ask questions whenever you don't understand something, and be open to making time to play with the cool tools/toys which we'll be teaching you about.
+You have to want to learn, be willing to ask questions whenever you don't understand something, and be open to making time to play with the cool tools/toys which we'll be teaching you about.

-Fluency in English is strongly recommended, because it's the language in which the course will be taught, and the language of almost all open source technical documentation and code comments.
+Fluency in English is strongly recommended, because it's the language in which the course will be taught as well as the language of almost all open source technical documentation and code comments.